Nikolas Schreck Biography

 He teaches meditation and magic in Berlin to a circle of students from many spiritual backgrounds.

-His forthcoming work includes an autobiography, a quartet of novels entitled The Dallas Book of the Dead which Schreck previewed on the NPR program ''Berlin Stories'', and several musical projects, including a series of live performances in Germany with percussionist John Murphy.
+His forthcoming work includes an autobiography, a quartet of novels entitled The Dallas Book of the Dead which Schreck previewed on the NPR program ''Berlin Stories'', an annotated anthology of his lyrics and several musical projects.